Parable of the Renegades

 "We have similar desires, you and I, but only one of us had the courage to go out and take a risk.
 In the end, I have a storybook of memories to look back on while you have nothing worth sharing."

 Rio’s azure eye sharpened itself and glazed against the opposing ghostly white as if challenging Lucas on the spot to prove her wrong.
 His teeth gritted against each other.
-He wanted to deny her, tell her she knew nothing about him.
+He wanted to deny her; tell her she knew nothing about him.
 At last, his heart told him that everything Rio spoke of was nothing…

 …but the truth.

 There may have been no walls to stop him from leaving, but Lucas hardly stepped out of the boundaries of his home.
-As such, most of his life had been the same old song: Go to school on the weekdays, fight in the Underground Arena for a chance of a big payday on Friday evening, get treated in Rea’s clinic, then lie in bed while surfing the internet for trivial subjects with what little time he may have left.
+As such, most of his life had been the same old song: Go to school on the weekdays, fight in the Underground Arena for a chance of a big payday on Friday evening, get treated in Rea’s clinic, then lie in bed while surfing the internet for trivial subjects with what little time he had left.

 To take part in an experience like what he had absorbed from movies, comics, and manga; for a long time, that was the desire he craved but was always too afraid to chase.
 He was always uncertain if he would know how to survive in a world with no one to make him feel secure.
 Will he be able to get around safely; will he be able to talk to the locals that inhabited those places; will he have a backup plan in case things don’t go as planned?
 The potential consequences of taking a leap of faith were too much for him to face.